Dick Miller

 Richard Miller (December 25, 1928 – January 30, 2019) was an American character actor who appeared in more than 180 films, including many produced by Roger Corman.
 He later appeared in the films of directors who began their careers with Corman, including Joe Dante, James Cameron, and Martin Scorsese, with the distinction of appearing in every film directed by Dante.
+His turn in Dante's 1985 sci-fi drama Explorers earned Miller a nomination for a Saturn Award for Best Supporting Actor.
 He was known for playing the beleaguered everyman, often in one-scene appearances.

-Miller's main roles in films included Not of This Earth (1957), A Bucket of Blood (1959), The Little Shop of Horrors (1960), Piranha (1978), The Howling (1981), Gremlins, The Terminator (both 1984), Explorers (1985), Chopping Mall, Night of the Creeps (both 1986), The 'Burbs (1989), Gremlins 2: The New Batch (1990), Demon Knight (1995), and Small Soldiers (1998).
+Miller's main roles in films included Not of This Earth (1957), A Bucket of Blood (1959), The Little Shop of Horrors (1960), Piranha (1978), The Howling (1981), Gremlins, The Terminator (both 1984), Chopping Mall, Night of the Creeps (both 1986), The 'Burbs (1989), Gremlins 2: The New Batch (1990), Demon Knight (1995), and Small Soldiers (1998).

 Early life

-Miller was born on Christmas Day, 1928, in The Bronx, New York, the son of Russian Jewish immigrants, Rita (Blucher), an opera singer, and Ira Miller, a printer.
+Miller was born on Christmas Day, 1928, in The Bronx, New York, the son of Russian Jewish immigrants, Ira Miller, a printer, and Rita (Blucher), an opera singer.
 He served a tour of duty in the United States Navy.
 Miller attended the City College of New York, Columbia University, and New York University, eventually attaining a PhD in psychology.
 He was a writer before turning to acting.